 Assuming you agree with my math (which admittedly does not include the installed cost of an electric charger if you are charging at home, or any cost premiums to use public charging infrastructure), what would you prefer to be paying presently to fuel your vehicle: $4.15/gallon, or $0.74/gallon?

-Is your organization ready to attract and support this growing electric vehicle population?
-Contact us to learn how to make your organization can become a destination for these employees, residents, and customers.
+Is your organization ready to attract and support this growing electric vehicle population with self-owned EV charging solutions from Donovan Energy?
+Contact us to learn how to make your organization become a destination for these employees, residents, and customers.

 About Donovan Energy